Roman Catholic Diocese of Springfield in Illinois

 Following ordination to the priesthood, he served as parochial vicar at the Cathedral, Springfield, summers 1983-1984, and at Christ the King, Springfield, summer 1984.
 He served as a presiding judge of the diocesan tribunal from 1984 to 1996, and as a presiding judge of the Court of Appeals of the Province of Chicago from 1985 to 1994.
 He served as administrator of St. Brigid, Liberty, and St. Thomas, Camp Point, during October and November 1985, and as administrator of Holy Trinity, Stonington, and St. Stanislaus, Macon, during January-April 1986.
 On February 26, 1986, he became parochial vicar of St. Agnes, Springfield, which parish he served until January 12, 1993.
 On that date he became administrator of St. Mary, Farmersville, and of St. Patrick, Girard.
 On June 15, 1993, he was appointed to a six-year term as pastor of these same two parishes.
 In 1996 he became instructor for Petrine cases in the Tribunal.
 Effective July 21, 1998, he moved from Girard and Farmersville to become pastor of the Springfield parishes of Sacred Heart of Jesus and Saint Patrick.
 Effective March 21, 2000, he left Springfield to become pastor of Auburn St. Benedict, Divernon Sacred Heart, and Waverly St. Sebastian.
 Effective July 1, 2005, he became interim judicial vicar of the Tribunal.
 Effective January 21, 2006, he assumed the pastorate of the newly-created Holy Cross Parish, formed from a merger of Auburn St. Benedict, Divernon Sacred Heart, and Pawnee St. Mary Parishes; he ceased to be pastor of Waverly St. Sebastian.
-Effective July 1, 2006, he was appointed judicial vicar of the Springfield Diocese, concluding this appointment on July 1, 2017.
+Effective July 1, 2006, he was appointed judicial vicar of the Springfield Diocese, concluding this appointment on July 1, 2017; he remains a judge of the diocesan tribunal.
 Effective July 1, 2010, he moved from Holy Cross and became pastor of the Quad Pastoral Unit of Sangamon and Morgan Counties (New Berlin, Alexander, Franklin, Waverly).
 Effective July 1, 2017, he became pastor of Troy St. Jerome and St. Jacob St. James Parishes.
+Since 2018 he has served as liaison for priests of the diocese.